Attention!

 - Transition Coordinators

-Option 2 – Integrated Service Model (REGISTRATION IS FULL FOR 2023)
+Option 2 – Integrated Service Model (Only available for the March start date)

-Parents of children who are already enrolled full-time in a licenced child care program in the Durham Region may choose to remain in child care rather than attend the group-based program described in Option 1.
+Parents of children already enrolled full-time in a licenced childcare program in the Durham Region may choose to remain in childcare rather than attend the group-based program described in Option 1.
 The consultation team outlined above will regularly visit the childcare.
 They will provide consultation and coaching to your childcare team so that they can support your child’s development in the six skill areas listed above.
 Enrollment in this service option is a partnership between your family, your child’s childcare and the Entry to School team.

 To participate in Option 2, your child must: